Vinay-Venkatesh/DevOps/README.md

 Cloudformation is used to bring up Infrastructure which has 1 VPC , 2 Private Subnets , 2 Public Subnets 1 EKS Cluster 3 Worker Nodes.
 All the worker nodes are deployed to Private subnet and controller is deployed to Public subnet.

+# Application Configuration
+Application runs on port 80 and the LoadBalancer is configured to port 80.

 # Tools Used:
 1. GitHub   - Code Repository
 2. Jenkins - CI/CD